helixcn/herblabel/README.md

 ### What is it?

 It is an R package helps to create and check RTF herbarium labels, annotation labels, based on the Darwin Core Format.
+Including the following functionalities:

-1. It helps you to parse a scientific name, and automatically fill the relevant fields including, FAMILY, GENUS, SPECIES.
+1. Parse a scientific name, and automatically fill the relevant fields including, FAMILY (in APGIII classification system), GENUS, SPECIES.

-2. It will check the validity based on The Plant List Accepted Species Database.
+2. Check the validity based on The Plant List Accepted Species Database/Flora of China.

-3. It also provides number of conversion utilities.
+3. Number of conversion utilities to create the template.

+4. Identify, lighlight and change the font to Italic for Latin Words.

-4. Its output is RTF, which could be opened and viewed in MS Word or Libre Office etc.
+5. Its output is RTF, which could be opened and viewed in MS Word or Libre Office etc.

 ### How to Install: